 UC Merced’s Dean of Students Office believes that no student should be asked to choose between receiving an education and caring for their family.
 For this reason, we are dedicated to providing resources and support for parenting students.

 Pregnant and parenting students are protected and have rights to accommodations, access to lactation spaces, and protections against discrimination under Title IX.
 If you need assistance with accommodations or feel you are being discriminated against, please contact the Office for the Prevention of Harassment and Discrimination (OPHD) to speak with a Title IX delegate.
-OPHD is located on the 3rd floor of the Kolligian Library in room 323.
-The office accepts drop-in visits Monday through Thursday from 9am to 3pm.
+The OPHD is located on the 3rd floor of the Kolligian Library in room 323.
+The office accepts drop-ins Monday through Thursday from 9am to 3pm.
 Fridays are by appointment only.
 To contact the office, email ophd@ucmerced.edu or call (209) 355-0352.

 Resources